tomclyde/tom_clyde_pda/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

   if card1.value > card2.value    # missing comma between parameters card1 and card 2
-    return card.name              # use consistent naming standard,i.e camel case or underscore else                            # 'card' not defined,  should be card1 or card2 card2                         # card doent have name attribute
+    return card.name              # use consistent naming standard,i.e camel case or underscore else                            # 'card' not defined,  should be card1 or card2 card2                         # card1&2 dont have name attribute
-                                  # returning whole of card2,  arguably they want card2.name
+                                  #should also explicitly return card2 to be consistent
   end
 end
 end                               #extra 'end'  will end class here